cpm0722/smi2srt/README.md

-# smi2srt for plex in synology v2.1
+# smi2srt for PLEX in Synology v2.1

 Made by Hansu Kim (cpm0722@kakao.com)